Master’s Degree (MS) in Biology

-Curriculum and Requirements in the UDC Cancer Biology, Prevention & Control Master’s Degree Program
+Curriculum and Requirements in the UDC Master’s Degree in Biology Program

-Students applying for admission into the Master’s Degree Program in Cancer Biology, Prevention, and Control must meet the following criteria:
+Students applying for admission into the Master’s Degree Program in Biology must meet the following criteria:

 - Hold a bachelor’s degree in biological sciences from an accredited educational institution; or have earned an equivalent degree in biology or natural sciences from a recognized college or university in another country.